The UK's largest range of secured loans

 Late repayments can cause you serious money problems.
 See our debt help guides.

 If you’re looking to make major improvements to your home, consolidate large debts or fund a big-ticket purchase, a £50,000 loan could be just the trick.
 But when borrowing such a substantial amount, it’s important to be aware how to get a deal with the best terms.
 Failing to do so could cost you thousands over the duration of your loan.

 When borrowing amounts as large as £50,000, you’ll almost certainly have to opt for a “secured loan”.
 With a secured loan you agree for an asset to be used as collateral against late or failed payments.
 More often than not, this collateral will be the equity in your property, and as such these loans are often referred to as “homeowner loans” or “second-charge mortgages”.

 Many lenders cap “unsecured” lending (which involves no collateral) at £25,000, but some big banks can offer up to £50,000.
-As these loans are more risky for lenders, they often come with a higher rate and very strict eligibility criteria.
+As these loans are more risky for lenders, they typically come with a higher rate and very strict eligibility criteria.
 If your credit file isn’t spotless, it’ll be extremely difficult to get approved and if you do get approved, the interest rate you’re offered might not be the most competitive.
 Additionally, it’s generally a requirement that you’re an existing customer of the bank – and ideally your relationship with the bank would go back a few years.

 |5% p.a. interest||10% p.a. interest||15% p.a. interest|